Skip to main content

 Here are simple ways to make your strength routine more brain-friendly:

 • Train at least 2 days per week.
-Aim for 2–3 sessions, like the study’s heavy group, with a rest day in between.
+Aim for 2 to 3 sessions, like the study’s heavy group, with a rest day in between.

 • Work your whole body.
 Include legs, hips, back, chest, shoulders, and core instead of only doing arms or abs.

 • Choose big, functional moves.
-Squats, lunges, deadlifts, rows, and presses mimic real-life tasks and challenge your brain and muscles together.
+Squats, lunges, deadlifts, rows, and presses copy real-life tasks and challenge your brain and muscles together.

 • Use a challenging but safe load.
-The last 2–3 reps of each set should feel hard but still controlled, with good form.
+The last 2 to 3 reps of each set should feel hard but still controlled, with good form.

 • Progress slowly.
-Add a little more weight, reps, or sets every 1–2 weeks rather than jumping to heavy loads overnight.
+Add a little more weight, reps, or sets every 1 to 2 weeks instead of jumping to heavy loads overnight.

-If you’re new to lifting, consider working with a trainer for a few sessions.
+If you are new to lifting, consider working with a trainer for a few sessions.
 “Supervised training can improve safety and help people stick with the program,” says the LISA team.

 Heavy resistance training is not right for everyone.
 The study excluded people with serious medical or joint problems, and all sessions were supervised by experts.